Victorian Railways V class: History and description

 The V class was soon to be seen on many parts of the VR system, although the heavily-graded South Gippsland line seemed to be a favourite stamping ground, as were the lines radiating from Maryborough and Bendigo.
 The locomotives were also employed on excursion trains to the hills east of Melbourne during the holiday periods, and Upper Ferntree Gully would always have a fair number of the class running there.
-They were also seen in the Yarra Valley − indeed it was a V class that hauled the official train on the opening of the Warburton branch line in 1901.
+They were also seen in the Yarra Valley.

-The locomotives were typically American in their design and construction, with bar frames, overhead equalised springing and very spacious steel cabs.
+The locomotives were of American design and construction methods, with bar frames, overhead equalised springing and very spacious steel cabs.
 They had an elegant look, brought about by the flared copper-top chimney and large brass steam dome cover.
 When built, they were painted in the then-standard VR green livery and were kept in immaculate condition, in accordance with standards of the era.
 During the early 20th century they were painted in Canadian Pacific Red, and then, in the 1920s, the entire class received the standard livery adopted at that time – all-over black.

 The boilers were a conventional type with round-topped firebox and a working pressure of 200 psi.
 The boiler barrel was 4 ft 8 in in diameter, 13 ft long between the tubeplates, and there were 198 brass boiler tubes, 2 in in diameter.
 The smokebox extended well forward of the blast pipe and chimney, to provide space for a spark arrestor, and baffle plates that were the forerunners of the self-cleaning smokebox.

 The driving position was on the right-hand side, with the valve gear controlled by a ‘Johnson Bar’ lever and ratchet system.
 The regulator was a typical American pull-out lever with notched sector plate and graduation.
 The regulator itself was of the balanced, conically-seated type which, in later years, became the standard for locomotives from the 2-8-2 X-class and onward.
 When new boilers were fitted to the class, the regulator was changed to the rotating shaft type, with a British-style double-ended lever.

 With their wheel 2-8-0 arrangement, the V class were Victoria’s first eight-coupled locomotives, pre-dating the much larger C class 2-8-0s by some 18 years.
 The 2 ft 6 in diameter leading wheels were arranged in a Bissel truck, the springs of which were compensated to the heading pair of driving wheels.
 The 4 ft 6 in driving wheels were coupled to two outside 22 in diameter and 26 in stroke low-pressure cylinders, with two 13 in diameter by 26 in stroke high-pressure cylinders.